Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Introduction

 With the proliferation of smartphones, GPS devices, and connected vehicles, geospatial-temporal datasets that capture the movements of these devices have emerged.
 The trajectories collected from these devices are excellent sources of mobility information for city planners and researchers.
 However, embedded in these datasets are details of the device owner's mobility patterns.
 Privacy concerns associated with lifestyle patterns, such as locations of home, work, and user specific points of interest, have inhibited the release of these datasets by the organizations collecting the data.
 As such, the datasets have remained siloed and their use has been limited to a few organizations.

+In recent discussions between the California Public Utility Commission (CPUC) \cite{CPUC} and Transportation Network Companies like Uber and Lyft, deliberations have revolved around the anonymization and reporting of passenger trip data \cite{CPUC_decision}.
+The urgency to address these concerns stems from the Privacy, Security, and Transparency Committee of the Open Mobility Foundation \cite{OMF}, which is dedicated to ensuring the secure handling of mobility data.
+This demonstrates the need for innovations in mobility data protection techniques that balance privacy and utility, which has the potential to significantly influence policy decisions among multiple stakeholders, including data providers, neutral data-hosting third parties, and state governments.

-Typical approaches for dealing with privacy issues, such as k-anonymity or other privacy methods, often result in a very high utility loss for the type of transportation studies that cities need.
-A naive approach of applying noise injection to the individual GPS points can perturb the trajectory too much, particularly in urban areas where moving GPS point a few blocks away can dramatically change the path (e.g., due to one-way streets or locations of highway exits).
+Typical approaches for dealing with privacy issues, such as k-anonymity or other privacy methods, often result in high utility loss for the type of transportation studies cities need.
+A naive approach of applying noise injection such as \cite{andres2013geo} to the individual GPS points can perturb the trajectory too much, particularly in urban areas where moving GPS points a few blocks away can dramatically change the path (e.g., due to one-way streets or locations of highway exits).

-Another approach to dealing with privacy issues is to aggregate the data before releasing the dataset.
+Another approach to dealing with privacy issues is aggregating the data before releasing the dataset.
 However, \cite{xu2017trajectory} has shown that even aggregated outputs may still have privacy issues.
 The authors were able to re-identify user trajectories from the aggregated trajectories.
 Additional studies found that examining trajectories that were often repeated indicated unique mobility patterns that could be associated to an individual.
 Other efforts to privatize mobility data \cite{qardaji2013differentially, zhao2020novel}, resulted in a high utility loss.

 Differential privacy (DP) is a statistical privacy-preserving technique \cite{dwork2006differential} that is designed to minimize leakage of information about individuals, while still preserving the characteristic patterns in the data.
 Differential privacy controls the degree of information that can potentially be exposed.
 The DP control parameters can be tuned empirically for specific datasets, and specific application use-cases \cite{Google-DP, Near2018Differential-Pr, Diffprivlib}.
 The goal of DP is to ensure that an adversary with background knowledge about the dataset cannot extract private information from the dataset.